AnyFetch/developers.anyfetch.com/guides/tutorials/hello-world.md

 Now that we're set up, we can send our document.
 This requires two steps: first, sending metadata about our files, and then sending the actual file.

 ### Send a document
-Before sending the file, we need to give Fetch API basic informations about our documents.
+Before sending the file, we need to give anyFetch basic informations about our documents.
 We'll send the following params:

 * `identifier`: this identifier must be unique across our account, and will be used again if we need to update our document in the future.
 For now, we'll pick something simple, like `hello-world`.
 * `document_type`: this value lets us specify what we know about our document.
 This can be `email`, `contact`... in our case, we'll keep this basic and set it to `file` which is the default for every document containing a file.
 The document type will determine which hydraters it will go through once uploaded.